charina12/gffannotations/README.md

 The annotation column data will look something like this:
 ID=GFKNGCOL_00001;eC_number=4.1.1.98;Name=ubiD;db_xref=COG:COG0043;gene=ubiD;inference=ab initio prediction:Prodigal:002006,similar to AA sequence:UniProtKB:P0AAB4;locus_tag=GFKNGCOL_00001;product=3-octaprenyl-4-hydroxybenzoate carboxy-lyase

 When you run this python script it will split the string at every ";" and put data into columns named with the information before the "=" and the values after the "=".
-For example:
-              ID       eC_number  Name       db_xref   gene  ...      inference            locus_tag                             product
-0  BMONBKAF_00001  1.14.13.24   mhbM  COG:COG0654  mhbM  ...  ab initio prediction:Prodigal:002006,similar to AA sequence:UniProtKB:Q5EXK1  BMONBKAF_00001  3-hydroxybenzoate 6-hydroxylase
+For example a column named "ID" with the first row "GFKNGCOL_00001".